 Like a Lifetime movie on a day you called out sick, hot oatmeal is comforting.
 Maple syrup and brown sugar add to the taste but still keep it low calorie.

-These crunchy nuggets are made of sesame seeds, whole wheat flour, oats, buckwheat, barley, rye, and hard red wheat.
-Iron, magnesium, and 7 grams of fiber and protein.
+These crunchy biscuits are made with whole grain wheat, cane sugar and natural flavor.
+Plus, one serving contains plenty of iron and magnesium, and 7 grams of fiber and protein.
 Try it mixed with a spoonful of peanut butter.

 11. Post Bran Flakes